 Callers from locations served by PBXs may be required to dial 9 or another prefix before entering the 711 code or placing an outside call.
-The FCC encourages PBX operators to work with telephone companies and TRS providers to facilitate 711 dialing for users.

 Federal Communications Commission